Canberra

 Colonisation (1824-61)

-For the local Aboriginal bands, this was an invasion.
-For the British it was about pastureland to feed the rapidly expanding colony.
-Most notably, the 1838-42 period is a critical juncture, when the colony switched from a convict model to free immigration.
-It was also a time of debilitating drought and economic ruin for many pastoralists.
-The overlanding phenomenon also emerges.
+For the local Aboriginal bands, this was a catastrophe.
+For the British it was about pastureland to feed the colony.
+McDonald covers the 1838-42 period, when NSW switched from a convict society to a free-migration model.
+It was also a time of debilitating drought and economic ruin.
+He examines the power of dominant family blocs (Campbells, Palmers, Murrays, Johnstons, Wrights, etc), the uneasy imposition of British law on the ‘frontier’, the gold rushes of the 1850s, and the ever-increasing pressure for political reform.

-ISBN 9780987049759
+ISBN 9780987049773

 Volume 1 commences with the prehistory of the district and how the landscape evolved into its recognisable form by the end of the last Ice Age.
 McDonald considers controversial evidence related to possible hominin occupation at Lake George, 130,000 years ago.